4drian3d/VPlayerLimit/README.md

-# VelocityPluginTemplate
+# VPlayerLimit

 [![Discord](https://img.shields.io/discord/899740810956910683?color=7289da&label=Discord)](https://discord.gg/5NMMzK5mAn)

-Description Here
+Limit how many players can join your server

 ## Installation
-- Download YourPlugin from Modrinth
+- Download VPlayerLimit from Modrinth
 - Drag and drop on your plugins folder
 - Start the server